 You could find things to complain about in Colombia… as you could anywhere.
 However, safety and security—both personal and financial—aren’t among them.

-What might you want to complain about in Colombia?
+What might you want to gripe about in Colombia?

 A few years ago, one guy who moved to the country wrote to me for months to complain about the toll roads he had to drive to get to wherever it was he liked to spend his weekends.
 At the exchange rate at the time, it was costing him something like US$10 each way to make the trip.

-I responded to suggest he find another place to hang out on the weekends.
-Either that or accept the tolls as part of his cost of living and stop complaining about them… or move back home.
+I responded to suggest he find another place to hang out on Saturdays and Sundays.
+Either that or accept the tolls as part of his cost of living and stop moaning about them… or move back home.

 He wasn’t happy with any of those options.

 Two things that have most impressed me every time I’ve spent time anywhere in Colombia are the standard of service and the manners of the people.
-It’s not that “the people are friendly,” as you too often hear people in other countries described.
+It’s not only that the people are friendly, as you too often hear people in other countries described…

-Medellín is a city of more than 3 million people.
-In a city this size, you might expect the inhabitants to be gruff and rushed, but, in the decade-plus I’ve spent time here, that has never been my experience.
+Medellín is a metropolitan area of about three-and-a-half million people.
+In a city this size, you might expect the inhabitants to be gruff and rushed, but, in all the years I’ve spent time here, that has not once been my experience.